Meandmybadself/ramp-abc-autopay/README.md

 # ramp-abc-autopay

 Caveat: This is a work-in-progress.
+Your mileage may vary.

 ## Overview
 The online platform at Minneapolis's Ramp ABC is the worst.
-The worst part being the lack of autopayment every month.
+The worst part being the lack of auto-payment.
 Consider this a polyfill until they get their shit together.

 ## .env file
 You'll need to create an .env file to define your personal account & payment details.
-Make sure you don't commit it a public git repository.
+Make sure you don't commit it to a public git repository, cuz then people will steal your shit.

 ```
 USERNAME='XXXX@XXXX.XXX'